HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 \subsubsection{Gnomonic equiangular projection}

-A gnomonic equiangular projection \cite{Jung2019}, often referred to as a cubed sphere, is used to project the locations of the \acp{IR}, seen in \crefsub{fig:orginal_data_sphere}, in the \ac{HRIR} to a cube, shown in \crefsub{fig:projected_data_sphere} which can then be flattened as shown in \crefsub{fig:projected_data_flattened}.
+A gnomonic equiangular projection \cite{Jung2019} is used to project the locations of the \acp{IR}, seen in \crefsub{fig:orginal_data_sphere}, in the \ac{HRIR} to a cube, shown in \crefsub{fig:projected_data_sphere}, which can then be flattened as shown in \crefsub{fig:projected_data_flattened}.
 This process creates five panels where identical local curvilinear coordinates are constructed for each panel \cite{Ronchi1996}.
-It should be noted that the 6$^\text{th}$ (bottom) panel is removed as it contains no \ac{IR} measurements as the \ac{HRIR} is not measured below the listener.
+It should be noted that the 6$^\text{th}$ (bottom) panel is removed as it contains no \ac{IR} measurements as the \acp{HRIR} are usually not measured below the listener.
+More information about this choice can be found later on.

 The gnomonic equiangular projection \cite{Jung2019} transforms the location of any point on the sphere into Cartesian coordinates $x$ and $y$ using